HanHoRang31/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 This project defines a *prototypical* solution for  distributed training using [Kubeflow](https://www.kubeflow.org/docs/components/training/mpi/) on [Amazon Elastic Kubernetes Service (EKS)](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/amazon-elastic-kubernetes-service.html).
 The primary audience for this project is machine learning  researchers, developers, and engineers who need to pre-train or fine-tune large language models (LLMs) in the area of generative AI, or train deep neural networks (DNNs) in the area of computer vision.

 The solution offers a simple, uniform approach to distributed training in PyTorch and TensorFlow frameworks.
-It works with popular AI machine learning libraries, for example, [Hugging Face Accelerate](https://github.com/huggingface/accelerate), [PyTorch Lightning](https://github.com/Lightning-AI/pytorch-lightning), [DeepSpeed](https://github.com/microsoft/DeepSpeed]), [Megatron-DeepSpeed](https://github.com/microsoft/Megatron-DeepSpeed), [Ray Train](https://docs.ray.io/en/latest/train/train.html), [NeuronX Distributed](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/libraries/neuronx-distributed/index.html),among others.
+It works with popular AI machine learning libraries, for example, [Hugging Face Accelerate](https://github.com/huggingface/accelerate), [PyTorch Lightning](https://github.com/Lightning-AI/pytorch-lightning), [DeepSpeed](https://github.com/microsoft/DeepSpeed]), [Megatron-DeepSpeed](https://github.com/microsoft/Megatron-DeepSpeed), [Ray Train](https://docs.ray.io/en/latest/train/train.html), among others.
 The solution works uniformly across various types of accelerators.

 This project started as a companion to the [Mask R-CNN distributed training blog](https://aws.amazon.com/blogs/opensource/distributed-tensorflow-training-using-kubeflow-on-amazon-eks/), and that part of the project is documented in [this README](./tutorials/maskrcnn-blog/README.md).